The generation reaching adulthood in the second decade of the 21st century, perceived as being familiar with the Internet from a very young age.

 The habits we’ve just talked about should be enough to steer your marketing strategy for Gen Z. Keep in mind that Gen Z is aware that social media can be both inspiring and overwhelming, though.
 When marketing to them, you should be positive in your messages but deliver your content in bite-sized portions.
 To inspire Gen Z, you should keep in mind that they are activists, travel-lovers, animal-lovers, LGBTQ+ friendly, entrepreneurs -mainly YouTubers- and into fashion.
 These are their main characteristics.
 Just keep in mind that they value their time, so keep your content (preferably video) short.

 41% of Gen Z are against their data being collected online.
 It’s no surprise that Facebook and many other companies started to have legal problems with institutions in the US, and in Europe recently, although they have been doing it for a long time.
 Since Gen Z is more conscious about this, you should consider trying anonymous profiling tools.
-For example, Kimola’s AI-based Customer Research Platform is a perfect help if you are marketing to Gen Z. It’s a data analytics platform that profiles thousands of people anonymously in real-time through their social media activity and helps you understand your customers better.
+For example, Kimola’s AI-based market research technology is a perfect help if you are marketing to Gen Z. It’s a data analytics platform that profiles thousands of people anonymously in real-time through their social media activity and helps you understand your customers better.

 Everything changes very fast in the digital world.
 This makes data to age fast.
 Since social media heavily influences Gen Z, data on them age even quicker.
 This means that when marketing to Gen Z, you should keep your data up to date.
 Kimola's AI-based Customer Research Platform not only allows you to know more about Gen Z's social media habits but also to keep up with them since it uses real-time profiling.